 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may issue new shares.
 Consistent with others in the industry, the Company monitors its capital using the gearing ratio which is total net debt (borrowings offset by cash and cash equivalents) divided by total capital of the Company.

+Gearing Ratio

-Gearing Ratio things, aims to ensure that it meets financial covenants attached to the borrowings that define the capital structure requirements.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the borrowings that define the capital structure requirements.
 Breaches in meeting the financial covenants would permit the lenders to immediately call loans and borrowings.